 Utilities – Field employees can be notified of critical events on their rugged Samsung Galaxy device, and use it to collect data from the BlackBerry CEM solution or respond to alerts while working in the harshest conditions–all thanks to military-grade standards for durability.

-BlackBerry® Alert and BlackBerry® AtHoc® are market-leading CEM platforms designed to help enterprise organizations prepare for and recover from disruptive events.
-Serving the largest global enterprises and 75% of the U.S. Federal government, with some divisions for more than 20 years, the solutions meet the most stringent requirements for security, availability, and privacy, as well as enterprise interconnectivity and scalability.
-Building on the experience BlackBerry has in crisis management, secure communications, artificial intelligence, machine learning, and automation, BlackBerry Alert and BlackBerry AtHoc help organizations improve decision-making and reduce response time.
+BlackBerry® AtHoc® is a market-leading CEM platform designed to help enterprise organizations prepare for and recover from disruptive events.
+Serving the largest global enterprises and 75% of the U.S. Federal government, with some divisions for more than 20 years, the solution meets the most stringent requirements for security, availability, and privacy, as well as enterprise interconnectivity and scalability.
+Building on the experience BlackBerry has in crisis management, secure communications, artificial intelligence, machine learning, and automation, BlackBerry AtHoc helps organizations improve decision-making and reduce response time.
 The BlackBerry CEM platform is designed to address the needs of government and enterprise:

 BlackBerry AtHoc for government and regulated industries helps notify and protect the public and government agency employees.